netdata/netdata/src/libnetdata/log/README.md

 ## Differences between ETW and WEL

+There are key differences between ETW and WEL.

-### Publishers
+### Publishers and Providers
+**Publishers** are collections of ETW Providers.
+A Publisher is implied by a manifest file, each of which is considered a Publisher, and each manifest file can define multiple **Providers** in it.
+Other than that there is no entity related to **Publishers** in the system.

+**Publishers** are not defined for WEL.

-Publisher names must be unique across the system, for both ETW and WEL together.
+**Providers** are the applications or modules logging.
+Provider names must be unique across the system, for ETW and WEL together.

-To define a Publisher:
+To define a **Provider**:

-- ETW requires a manifest coupled with a messages resources DLL and must be registered via `wevtutil` (handled by our Windows installer automatically).
+- ETW requires a **Publisher** manifest coupled with resources DLLs and must be registered via `wevtutil` (handled by the Netdata Windows installer automatically).
-- WEL requires some registry entries and a messages resource DLL (handled by Netdata automatically).
+- WEL requires some registry entries and a message resources DLL (handled by Netdata automatically on startup).

+The Provider appears as `Source` in the Event Viewer, for both WEL and ETW.

 ### Channels
-- **Channels** for WEL are collections of Publishers.
+- **Channels** for WEL are collections of WEL Providers, (each WEL Provider is a single Stream of logs).
-- **Channels** for ETW slice a single Publisher logs into sub-categories.
+- **Channels** for ETW slice the logs of each Provider into multiple Streams.

+WEL Channels cannot have the same name as ETW Providers.
+This is why Netdata's ETW provider is called `Netdata`, and WEL channel is called `NetdataWEL`.

+Despite the fact that ETW **Publishers** and WEL **Channels** are both collections of Providers, they are not similar.
+In ETW a Publisher is a collection on the publisher's Providers, but in WEL a Channel may include independent WEL Providers (e.g. the "Applications" Channel).
+Additionally, WEL Channels cannot include ETW Providers.

 ### Retention
+Retention is always defined per Stream.

-- Retention in ETW is defined per Channel (Publisher sub-category).
+- Retention in ETW is defined per ETW Channel (ETW Provider Stream).
-- Retention in WEL is defined per Publisher.
+- Retention in WEL is defined per WEL Provider (each WEL Provider is a single Stream).

 ### Messages Formatting
 - ETW supports recursive fields expansion, and therefore `%N` in fields is expanded recursively (or replaced with an error message if expansion fails).
-Netdata replaces `%N` with `℅N`.
+Netdata replaces `%N` with `℅N` to stop recursive expansion (since `%N` cannot be logged otherwise).
 - WEL performs a single field expansion, and therefore the `%` character in fields is never expanded.

 ### Usability

 - ETW names all the fields and allows multiple datatypes per field, enabling log consumers to know what each field means and its datatype.
-- WEL uses a simple string table for fields, and consumers need to map string fields based on their index.
+- WEL uses a simple string table for fields, and consumers need to map these string fields based on their index.